toadermonica/ClientHApp/README.md

-# HApp
+# Client-side prototype app
 ## Purpose of this project
-This project is the frontend of an application built with Ionic and AngularJs
+This project is the frontend prototype of an application built with Ionic and AngularJs.
+It is not a fully functional application, as there were no properly defined functional requirements.
+This app contains certain prototype functionalities that are used as reference and support for a written work.
 ## How to start:
 1. Make sure you have installed nodejs and npm package manager on the computer.
 They can be downloaded online.
 2. Clone the solution